Putting paintbrush in the refrigerator, fridge, or freezer.

 A Few Extra Tips and Ideas When Putting a Paintbrush in a Fridge

 If your paintbrush is too large for a standard storage bag, cut a small hole in the side for the handle and then use masking tape to block any airflow through the hole — or just continue using aluminum foil.

-Just be sure to wrap the brush tightly in plastic before putting it in the fridge, as this will prevent the bristles from becoming damaged by the cold temperature.
+Just be sure to wrap the brush tightly in plastic before putting it in the freezer, to prevent the bristles from becoming damaged by the cold temperature.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.